- It doesn’t take long to freeze your dog’s feet — Depending on the climate, your pup can get frostbite in as little as 30 minutes.

 Every paw pad is a little different in size, color, and texture.
-Your dog’s paw pads act as the first line of defense for a dog’s bones and joints.
+Your dog’s skin and paw pads act as the first line of defense for a dog’s bones and joints.

 Naturally, perennial paw health is key for a happy dog, but wintery conditions come with an even more specific set of risks.
-Foot pads are the first place to lose body heat in the cold, and one of the worst-case scenarios any pet can face in freezing temperatures is frostbite.
+Foot pads and your dog’s paws are the first places to lose body heat in the cold (as well as their ears), and one of the worst-case scenarios any pet can face in freezing temperatures is frostbite.

 The first indication that your pup has or is on the way to frostbite is in their behavior.
-Major symptoms of frostbite include:
+Major symptoms and signs of frostbite include:

 - Cowering and hunching